ministryofjustice/staff-device-dhcp-server/documentation/high-availabilty-testing.md

 ### Result Log Files

 Log files were recorded for each of the perfdhcp test clients.
-Note that the ip addresses have been redacted.
+Note that the IP addresses have been redacted.

 - [Primary Server perfdhcp log](./primary-results.txt)
 - [Standby Server perfdhcp log](./standby-results.txt)